The Lamb’s Victory: Spectacle or Repair?

 the good, which is the righteous “solid food” of Hebrews 5:13-14.
 Christus Victor.
 Perfection preparatory to mission.

-What is necessary no longer is simply a correction of dramatic--watcher--theology that has been two quick to demonize, but a radical re-centering of eschatology on ethical teleosis through embodied virtue—one that decisively privileges the sequence of deontological immanence over aesthetic theories of transcendental revelation.
+What is necessary no longer is simply a correction of dramatic--watcher--theology that has been too quick to demonize, but a radical re-centering of eschatology on ethical teleosis through embodied virtue—one that decisively privileges the sequence of deontological immanence over aesthetic theories of transcendental revelation as subjective discernment.
 From drama to ethics of conative metaphysics, rather than from aesthetics to the apprehension of the sublime as static form.
-An ethics revealed in world history no longer suspended in dramatic tension and anticipatory messianism (e.g. Rosenzweig) but ruptured by kinesthetically realized volition (e.g. 2 Peter 3:11-13, etc.).
-Spiritual maturity no longer awaits the drama of a catastrophic eschaton by quietist “participation” in systemic forms that pragmatically align with the drama as a watcher, a theorist, but rather as a poet—through the radical poiesis of covenantal responsibility—launching the repair of what mess we ourselves have made.
+An ethics revealed in world history no longer suspended in dramatic tension and anticipatory messianism (e.g. Rosenzweig; Darbyite "second coming") but ruptured by kinesthetically realized volition (e.g. 2 Peter 3:11-13, etc.).
+Spiritual maturity no longer awaits the drama of a catastrophic eschaton by quietist “participation” in systemic forms that pragmatically align with the drama as a watcher, a theorist; but rather as a poet cultivator—through the radical poiesis of covenantal responsibility—launching the repair of what mess we ourselves have made.
 I.e., to manifest the virtue accountability to justice (Olds 2023).
 When both the dark angel adversary and the antichrist are removed from the world, then any tendency to watch the drama of good and evil play out in history is mooted.
-Where drama may have tested the imprint of Spirit and character of training, now is the time to flow from impression to expression--from "substantia" to Trinitarian ousia--expression ethical and aesthetic flowing by grace to other hearts from the initiating heart.
+Where drama may have tested the imprint of Spirit and character of training, now is the time to flow from impression to expression--from discerning "substantia" to Trinitarian ousia--expression ethical and aesthetic flowing by grace to other hearts from the initiating heart.

 The world having